 Knott’s Berry Farm amusement park offers a pretty great All Day Dining Plan.
 However I still recommend leaving the park for at least lunch or dinner to hit this popular restaurant.
 You can sometimes walk-in, but to avoid a long wait it’s best to make a reservation.

-Mrs. Knott’s Chicken Dinner Restaurant has been recently remodeled since my family’s last visit.
-I was able to look at the new design online and it reflects a rustic chic design that is so popular now.
+Mrs. Knott’s Chicken Dinner Restaurant has been remodeled within the last few years.
+The new design reflects a rustic chic that is so popular now.
 The restaurant is very large, with three indoor dining rooms, outdoor seating and a full-service bar (with boysenberry-infused cocktails!)

 Order the chicken dinner, you won’t regret it!
 Each complete dinner comes with handmade biscuits, side salad, choice of cabbage or cherry rhubarb, three pieces of fried chicken and mashed potatoes smothered with gravy.
 And for dessert, your choice of boysenberry pie or boysenberry sherbet.
 Seriously, the BEST fried chicken!

 SoCal Insider Tip: Share the chicken dinner- the portions are huge.
 But order an extra dessert, because you won’t want to share the boysenberry pie!

 Just down the freeway about ten minutes from Disneyland is the Discovery Cube Orange County, a science center with a hands-on focus for kids.
 Ongoing exhibits (like the water lab and healthy kitchen) are mixed in with limited time exhibits (like Rainforest Adventure).
 During spring break, their annual Bubblefest is can’t miss (extra add-on cost per ticket).